-The CRDTS Administrative Office in Topeka, KS will provide all information relevant to the examination requirements and procedures.
+The CRDTS Administrative Office will provide all information relevant to the examination requirements and procedures.

 The testing site can respond to questions regarding facilities, equipment and testing site fees.
 (The testing site is not responsible for recruiting board patients or making their facilities available on any days other than examination dates.)